MarianoRico/tutorials.quanteda.io/content/basic-operations/tokens/tokens_compound.markdown

 toks <- tokens(data_char_ukimmig2010)
 ```

-There are several multi-word expressions that are important in social scientific reserach.
+There are several multi-word expressions that are important in social scientific research.

 ```r